 In Belgium, Brussels airport saw their passenger numbers increase year-on-year, even though the airport dealt with a terrorist attack in 2016.
 If in 2013 there were roughly 19 million passengers utilizing Brussels airport, in 2016 the number rose to approximately 22 million.
-However, cargo flights at Brussels airport decreased significantly in the last ten years.
-In 2016, 14,000 cargo flights were registered, but roughly 10,000 more cargo flights were seen in 2006.
+However, cargo flights at Brussels airport decreased significantly, although it saw a little increase recently.
+In 2017, 14,800 cargo flights were registered, but roughly 10,000 more cargo flights were seen in 2007.

-People travel more, flying longer distances, whether for business or leisure purposes.
-For example, in 2015, long-haul outbound plane holidays of tourists from the Netherlands increased from 40 to 50 percent in ten years time, whilst car holidays decreased within the same time period.
+People travel more, flying longer distances.
+However, in 2016, long-haul outbound holidays by plane of tourists from the Netherlands decreased slightly from 6.2 to 5.97 million euros, whilst car holidays decreased within the same time period.
 Such numbers demand for new innovations, developments, something Amsterdam Airport Schiphol is currently struggling with.
 The number of runway incursions was never as high as in 2016, with a total of 47.

 The growing demand for flights, safety and crowd control management are subjects which became of crucial importance for the civil aviation industry.
 Furthermore, the rise of low cost airlines such as Easyjet, Ryanair or Wizair made its contribution to the growing demand by providing cheap flights.
 Therefore, the aviation market became even more competitive.